Paul Tracy: Other racing ventures

-He accepted an invitation from the NASCAR Brasil Series to compete in the Autódromo Velo Città round of the 2023 NASCAR Brasil Sprint Race.
+Tracy accepted an invitation from the NASCAR Brasil Series to compete in the Autódromo Velo Città round of the 2023 NASCAR Brasil Sprint Race.
 Tracy won the first race, his first auto racing victory since 2007.
 He made his second appearance in the Bathurst 12 Hour in 2024 alongside Geoff Emery, Daniel Stutterd and Max Twigg in sharing TekworkX's Invitational-category IRC GT car, finishing second in class despite damaging the car in wet conditions.
 Tracy drove the No. 10 Race Cars for You IRC GT vehicle in the XGT category for the opening two rounds of the 2025 Trans-Am Series, winning in his class at Sebring International Raceway.

 Driving style

 Tracy has had an aggressive driving style from childhood, which he carried over into CART and was noted for his car control.
 By the 1999 season, he had learned to moderate his aggressiveness by learning when to make moves and so had fewer accidents.
 Sports car driver Ron Fellows observed that Tracy had learnt some of his technique in Europe and likened his karting style to Fittipaldi and Senna.
 He has a propensity for sliding a car into a turn with the rear-end out, which he has desired since he started kart racing.
 Tracy was known by fans for driving his car in places that most drivers did not consider, and he frequently crashed as a result.
 From 1994 until 2002, he employed a traction control device, an illegal electronic driver aid, to reduce tyre wear for greater drive-ability, but he was not allowed to reveal this knowledge for fear of repercussions from his team owner and engine manufacturer.